dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2014-09-28-wordcamp-europe-2014-notes-2-dot-3-the-next-generation-hosting-stack.markdown

 ## Database

-* MySQL is not the only option: MariaDB Percona
+* MySQL is not the only option: MariaDB, Percona
 * HyperDB - project for providing a layer to manage lots of database instances

 ## Caching